 Gator Time – Family Time

 As a Gator Alum as well as a Gator Parent, any time the opportunity presents itself to be able to share in some Gator football with my daughter, I am there.
 This year’s Family Weekend will be September 26- 29th.
 There is a home game against the Towson Tigers.
 Not exactly a rival game but if it is nice out and the Gators are doing well, the game will get crowded.
-The only thing that may make demand high is that some of the sororities and fraternities have either family weekend or a mother/daughter or mother/son, father-daughter or father/son weekend in the fall.
+The only thing that may make demand high is that some of the sororities and fraternities have either a weekend or a mother/daughter or mother/son, father-daughter or father/son weekend in the fall.

 For those of you with students who join a sorority or fraternity, you may want to check with your student to see if they have picked this same weekend.
 When my daughter pledged, we had already booked Homecoming weekend.
 Her sorority family weekend was two weeks prior so we ended up going up for both events.
 And while I love seeing my daughter, if I had to do it all over again, I do not think I would have gone up for both events especially twice in one month.